Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Simulation Studies

 \subsection{Simulation scenarios}

-In this section, we run four simulation studies that aim to quantify our method's ability to estimate $\beta(s,t)$ and $\delta(t)$ in noisy environments.
-We use the same real rainfall data used in the previous section to form the covariate matrix $\bold{Z}$, then we define four scenarios with different values for $\beta(s,t)$, $\delta(t)$, and noise levels, such that known ground-truth values for the response $y_i(t)$ can be simulated.
+In this section, we run eight simulation studies that aim to quantify our method's ability to estimate $\beta(s,t)$ and $\delta(t)$ in noisy environments.
+We use the same real rainfall data used in the previous section to form the covariate matrix $\textbf{Z}$, then we define eight scenarios with different values for $\beta(s,t)$, $\delta(t)$, noise levels, and noise autocorrelation coefficients, such that known ground-truth values for the response $y_i(t)$ can be simulated.
 Streamflow is notoriously difficult to predict.
-Depending on the location of the catchment and its dynamics, even when using powerful black-box methods such as long short-term memory neural networks (LSTMs) \citep{hochreiter1997long}, combined with more predictor variables, the test set $R^2$ can range all the way from zero to one \citep{ayzel2021effect,hoedt2021mc,kratzert2018rainfall}.
+Depending on the location of the catchment and its dynamics, even when using powerful black-box methods such as long short-term memory (LSTM) neural networks \citep{hochreiter1997long}, combined with more predictor variables, the test set $R^2$ can range all the way from zero to one \citep{ayzel2021effect,hoedt2021mc,kratzert2018rainfall}.
 In future scenarios for which our method may be applied, we hypothesize that inferences from models with $R^2<0.4$ will be difficult.
 Further, from previous works we know that interpretable models with $R^2>0.8$ will be rare in hydrology.
-Thus, we simulate the response vector with additional noise such that if we calculate the true response $y_{\mathtt{true}}(t)$ from the ground-truth $\beta(s,t)$ we would produce $R^2(y,y_{\mathtt{true}})=0.8$ or $R^2(y,y_{\mathtt{true}})=0.4$, where $R^2(y,y_{\mathtt{true}})$ is defined in Equation \ref{eq:maxR2}, $y(t)$ is the simulated data after adding noise to $y_{\mathtt{true}}(t)$, and $\bar{y}$ is the average of $y(t)$ over $t$.
+Thus, we simulate the response vector with additional noise such that if we calculate the true response $y_{\mathtt{true}}(t)$ from the ground-truth $\beta(s,t)$ we would produce $R^2(y,y_{\mathtt{true}})=0.8$ or $R^2(y,y_{\mathtt{true}})=0.4$, where

-The calculated value of the variance of the added noise for each simulated scenario is displayed in Table \ref{tab:table}.
+$y(t)$ is the simulated data after adding noise to $y_{\mathtt{true}}(t)$, and $\bar{y}$ is the average of $y(t)$ over $t$.
+Further, we specify two possible levels of autocorrelation for our simulated noise.
+From our results in the previous section, we know that the noise can be highly autocorrelated, thus we specify medium AR(0.6,0.1) and high AR(1.5,-0.52) autocorrelation scenarios.